LLM, MSc International Corporate Law and Management

 About this course

-LJMU's MSc/LLM International Corporate Law and Management programme is a new collaboration between the School of Law and Liverpool Business School.
+LJMU's MSc/LLM International Corporate Law and Management programme is a collaboration between the School of Law and Liverpool Business School.

 - Embark on this specialist one year programme combining research-led teaching from the School of Law and Liverpool Business School